Corner Hotel: 1984-1995

-Brian Hartung from Carlton United Breweries approached Wayne Gale in 1984 and asked if he could start music at The Corner Hotel.
+Brian Hartung from Carlton & United Breweries approached Wayne Gale in 1984 and asked if he could start music at The Corner Hotel.
 At that time Gale was running venues at The John Barleycorn Hotel in Collingwood, The Tiger Lounge (Royal Oak in Richmond) and The Prospect Hill Hotel in Kew.

 The first bands to play the venue were The Adventure and Big Music Works on Friday 28 February 1983 with Big Pig following on the Saturday night.
 At first live music was played only on Friday and Saturday nights.
-During the period that Wayne Gale was the owner, the cream of Australia's music industry played there and at one point he achieved 15 full houses in 16 days.
+The first band to hold a Saturday night residency was the Spaniards which was fronted by Australian music legend Mick Pealing.
+During the period that Wayne Gale was the owner and band booker the cream of Australia's music industry played there.
+At one point he achieved 15 full houses in 16 days and the missing day was a break to allow the staff to recover.
 This was an outstanding achievement considering the strength and fierce competition in the Melbourne music industry at the time.

-Bands such as Johnny Diesel & The Injectors, Spy vs Spy and Baby Animals all used the venue to build their profile in Melbourne.
+Bands such as Johnny Diesel & The Injectors, Spy vs Spy and Baby Animals all used the venue to build their profile in Melbourne and achieved this by playing on rotating monthly residency.

 Both Mick Jagger and David Gilmour performed separate, unannounced, shows during 1988.
+Pink Floyd first played at Corner on a Monday night with the resident band the Party Animals and they had so much fun they returned to play as the whole band the following Friday night.

+During this time the Corner Hotel played host to many music industry master classes and at one class by Liberty De Vito (drummer for Billy Joel) to everyone's surprise Billy Joel jumped up and sang.

+The Corner Hotel also played host to many overseas bands such as Ian Gillan, Spencer Davis, Canned Heat, Fabulous Thunderbirds, Lonnie Brooks, Charlie Musselwhite and Junior Wells.
+The majority of major Australian played during this period and some of the names were Ian Moss, Don Walker, Jimmy Barnes, Tommy Emmanuel, Painters and Dockers, TISM, Joe Camilleri, Nick Barker, Screaming Jets, Kevin Borich, Stevie Wright, Masters Apprentices, Weddings Parties Anything.

 Other bands such as The Saints, The Stems and Ups & Downs also played the venue during this time.

+During the time Wayne Gale was the owner The Corner Hotel became known as the place to see Melbourne's up-and-coming bands.